HIGHETT - $90 million

 GEELONG - $6 million +

-Property developer BEK has announced its acquisition of the Geelong Conference Centre, with redevelopment plans that will see the site transformed into Geelong’s first ‘retreat style’ boutique hotel.
+Property developer BEKL has announced its acquisition of the Geelong Conference Centre, with redevelopment plans that will see the site transformed into Geelong’s first ‘retreat style’ boutique hotel.

 The 1.6-hectare site currently boasts a building area of 4,500 square metres, including seven conference rooms, 46 accommodation suites inclusive of four two-bedroom suites, a restaurant, guest lounge and bar, multi-purpose mezzanine floor, full commercial kitchen and sprawling gardens.
 The site also features an in-ground swimming pool and spa, laying the foundations for a unique redevelopment like no other Geelong has seen.